kinotto/geonames.js/README.md

 ### 1. Installation

- `npm install --save geonames.js`
+ `npm install --save geonames.js` or `yarn add geonames.js`

- or

- `yarn add geonames.js`

 ### 2. Requirements
 You **have to** register (it's free) on <a href="http://www.geonames.org/login">Geonames.org</a>
-in order to get the username that will be necessary for the api to work
+in order to get the username that will be necessary for the api to work.

 geonames.js depends on a native ES6 Promise implementation to be supported.
 If your environment doesn't support ES6 Promises, you can use a <a href="https://github.com/stefanpenner/es6-promise">polyfill</a>.